 In the past, it was necessary to manually adjust the temperature of the kiln in order to maintain a stable temperature, but nowadays it is possible to adjust the temperature by computer control.
 This temperature adjustment greatly changes its color.

 About a day after firing, the kiln is taken out.
 The Kyusu shrinks to about 80% of the size before firing.

-Finally, I will polish the Kyusu again.
+Finally, the Kyusu is polished again.

-Then, in order to clearly express the outline of the pattern carved on the Kyusu, add ink to the carved part.
+In order to clearly express the outline of the pattern carved on the Kyusu, add ink to the carved part.